 What are the GPS and Cellular functions actually?
 Why does Apple need to design these types of Apple Watch Cellular and Apple Watch GPS only?
 Which one should you prefer between Apple Watch Cellular vs Regular.

 Well.
 Smartwatches are growing popular mainly for its health and fitness tracking features.
-And their power to bypass the smartphone has become a pivotal point to take into mind.
+And their power to bypass the smartphone has become a pivotal point to make a decision.
 It seems that smartwatches can be better alternatives to smartwatches in the near future.
+Like me, you’ll think of a smartwatch first.
 They are easy to use and have replicating functions as smartphones.
 With the development of voice control, there will be a reinvention of smartwatches.
 And the steps toward the possibility are the GPS only version and the Cellular version of smartwatches.

 What’s the difference: Apple Watch GPS vs Cellular